BEST Keto Veggie Burger—Low in Carbs, But Not in Flavor!

 - I do not recommend using a silicone mat when baking the burgers.
 It creates excess moisture and the patties don’t crisp up as well.
 (And yes, a silicone slip mat is shown in the photo above—So trust me, I’m speaking from personal experience. 😭)

 - If your burgers don’t seem firm enough, pop em’ back in the oven for another 5-10 minutes.
-The veggie burgers are done once the patties are well-browned with very crispy edges.
+The veggie burgers are done once the patties are well-browned with crispy edges.

-- If using an 8-oz. block of cheese and you don’t have a scale, I recommend cutting the block of cheese in half before shredding.
+- If using an 8-ounce block of cheese and you don’t have a scale, I recommend cutting the block of cheese in half before shredding.
 Freshly shredded cheese is hard to measure so this helps to ensure that you are using 4 oz. of cheese.
 (And BTW, you really should get a kitchen scale.)

 Keto Veggie Burgers